marius311/muse_inference/docs/example.md

     θs, stats.norm(result.θ, sqrt(result.Σ[0,0])).pdf(θs),
     color="C1", label="MUSE (%.2fs)"%t_muse
 )
+hist(
+    mfvi.sample(1000)["posterior"]["θ"].to_series(),
+    bins=30, density=True, alpha=0.5, color="C2",
+    label="MFVI (%.2fs)"%t_mfvi
+)
 legend()
 xlabel(r"$\theta$")
 ylabel(r"$\mathcal{P}(\theta\,|\,x)$")
 title("10000-dimensional noisy funnel");
 ```

 The timing difference is indicative of the speedups over HMC that are possible.
-These get even more dramatic as we increase dimensionality, and 1-3 orders of magnitude are not atypical for high-dimensional problems.
+These get even more dramatic as we increase dimensionality, and several orders of magnitude are not atypical for high-dimensional problems.